Ethmoid bone: Development

 The ethmoid is ossified in the cartilage of the nasal capsule by three centers: one for the perpendicular plate, and one for each labyrinth.

-The labyrinths are first developed, ossific granules making their appearance in the region of the lamina papyracea between the fourth and fifth months of fetal life, and extending into the conchæ.
+The labyrinths are first developed, ossific granu.
 At birth, the bone consists of the two labyrinths, which are small and ill-developed.
 During the first year after birth, the perpendicular plate and crista galli begin to ossify from a single center, and are joined to the labyrinths about the beginning of the second year.

 The cribriform plate is ossified partly from the perpendicular plate and partly from the labyrinths.

 The development of the ethmoidal cells begins during fetal life.

 Function

 Role in magnetoception

 Some birds and other migratory animals have deposits of biological magnetite in their ethmoid bones which allow them to sense the direction of the Earth's magnetic field.
 Humans have a similar magnetite deposit (ferric iron), but it is believed to be vestigial.